 - Apply for a residence permit or Residence Visa that can be renewed for up to five years.

 If you obtain a residency visa after five years, you can apply for permanent residency and Portuguese citizenship, provided you fulfill all the requirements.
-With citizenship, you will have the right to live, work, and study in any EU country.
+With citizenship, you can live, work, and study in any EU country.

 The eligibility requirement for US citizens who wish to apply for the Portugal Digital Nomad Visa is that they meet the income prerequisite of €3,280 monthly.